Last edited on 25/Jan/2021

 But when Christ appeared as a high priest of the good things that have come, then through the greater and more perfect tent (not made with hands, that is, not of this creation) 12 he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.
 13 For if the blood of goats and bulls, and the sprinkling of defiled persons with the ashes of a heifer, sanctify for the purification of the flesh, 14 how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.
 (Hebrews 9:11–14)

 Because of our sin, we have a legal debt against God which we have to pay.
 But because God’s standard is perfection (Matthew 5:48), and because no sin can enter his presence or kingdom (Revelation 21:27), we cannot pay this debt.
 No amount of good works that we do can fulfil it (Romans 3:28).
 But by living the perfect life for us, and sacrificing himself on the cross, Jesus paid this debt for us: “And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, 14 by cancelling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross.”
 (Colossians 2:13–14).
 When Jesus suffered and died on the cross, he took all of our sins upon his own body: “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”
 (1 Peter 2:24) Jesus didn’t just die a horrible and painful death as an innocent man, but he died as our substitute.
 In other words, we should have suffered and died the death Jesus died (Isaiah 53:4).
 He did not deserve to suffer and die; we deserved that.
-But yet Jesus still chose to die for us voluntarily.
+Yet Jesus still chose to die for us voluntarily.
 He said “For this reason the Father loves me, because I lay down my life that I may take it up again.
 18 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down, and I have authority to take it up again.
 This charge I have received from my Father.”
 (John 10:17–18)

 Jesus Rose Again